traberph/CLIP-Interpolation/README.md

 areas for future research.
 The findings contribute to the broader understanding of interpolation methods in multimodal AI, offering insights into sampling from text-to-image generation models

+### Structure

+00 interpolates CLIP embeddings with linear interpolation (lerp) and spherical linear interpolation (slerp) and generates images from the interpolated embeddings
+01 evaluates the generated images from 00
+02 uses manual selected prompts to improve the interpolation quality 03 evaluates the generated images from 02
+04 for experiments with the EOT Token of CLIP
+05 selects the reference points for the interpolation automatically 06 evaluates the generated images from 05

+### Some Results